Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 $$ \frac{dR}{dt} = γI -ωR $$

 where:
-* S(t) is the number of susceptible individuals at time t
-* I(t) is the number of infected individuals at time t
-* R(t) is the number of recovered individuals at time t
-* β is the infection rate, representing the probability per unit time that a susceptible individual becomes infected upon contact with an infected individual.
-* γ is the recovery rate.
 * ω is the rate at which the immunity wanes.
 <img width="1180" height="732" alt="image 82ZOE3" src="https://github.com/user-attachments/assets/230d67ef-2479-4693-8c3e-69b4008e14d1" />